ratulparui/TCL_Scripting/README.md

 	m add columns $columns
 	m link my_arr
 	set num_of_rows [m rows]
+ We can open any file using the open command, but prior to that it has to be set as a variable or file id.
 <a name="sub-subsection-214"></a>
 #### TCL_D2_SK1 L4 - Auto creation of the first variable - DesignName
 <a name="sub-subsection-215"></a>